andrew/ultimate-awesome/README.md

 - [awesome-scene-representation](https://github.com/robo-alex/awesome-scene-representation) - A curated list of awesome scene representation(NeRFs) papers, code, and resources.
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
 - [intertwingled](https://github.com/ahdinosaur/intertwingled) - A collection of videos to showcase the magic alchemy of computation.
+- [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.
 - [nilm-papers-with-code](https://github.com/klemenjak/nilm-papers-with-code) - An archive for NILM papers with source code and other supplemental material.
 - [awesome-imba](https://github.com/koolamusic/awesome-imba) - :star: A curated list of awesome Imba frameworks, libraries, software and resources.
 - [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .